-- Provenance and storage – fine wines with an impeccable history of ownership and correct storage will command higher prices – bought direct from the wine producer’s cellar is the ultimate provenance and this can command a higher value.
+- Provenance and storage – Provenance is a key factor determining quality and value.
+Fine wine acquired direct from the Chateau or producer’s cellar offers the very best provenance and this can command a premium value.
 Most investment wines are kept in a specialist bonded storage facility to guarantee the optimum conditions to protect quality and value.
 A clear ‘audit trail’ of ownership and storage is an important consideration when buying investment wines.

-- Currency – fine wine can be used to hedge currencies as a global asset.
-Fine wine can therefore vary in value dependent on the currency metric applied
+- Currency – fine wine can be used to hedge currencies as a global asset

 - Tax status –a primary reason for investing in wine is the favourable tax treatment – profits made on sale do not generally attract CGT.
-For additional tax advantages, investment wines should ideally be stored in a specialist bonded tax facility to ensure the ‘off-shore’ treatment of the wine.
-Accordingly, VAT and Duty does not apply unless the owner removes the wine from this storage.
-Most investors will choose to keep their fine wine in bond for this reason and to guarantee the optimum storage for quality – a key for protecting value.
+For additional tax advantages, investment wines should ideally be stored in a specialist bonded tax facility to ensure the ‘off-shore’ tax treatment of the wine.
+Accordingly, VAT and Duty does not apply unless the owner removes the wine from bond.

 - Costs – as with all investments there are costs to be considered when looking at returns – these include storage, insurance and management fees for a merchant or specialist fine wine investment advisor.